ilostmypassword/Melissae-Documentation/docs/source/index.rst

 .. note::

-   You are reading the documentation for **Melissae v2.1** (current stable release).
+   You are reading the documentation for **Melissae v2.2** (current stable release).

 **Melissae** is a distributed, modular honeypot framework built to emulate real-world network services.
-It uses a manager/agent architecture secured by mTLS to deploy honeypot sensors across multiple machines while centralizing analysis, threat scoring, and visualization on a single manager.
+It uses a manager/agent architecture secured by mTLS to deploy honeypot sensors across multiple machines while centralizing analysis, rule-based alerting, and visualization on a single manager.

 Check out the :doc:`getting-started` section to begin deploying your honeypot fleet.